 This decadent Chocolate Ripple Cake is an Aussie favourite made with Arnott's Chocolate Ripple Biscuits and sweetened freshly whipped cream.
 It's perfect for any occasion, whether you're hosting a birthday party, afternoon tea, or want a special treat.

-Chocolate Ripple Cake is an age-old Australian dessert dating back to the 1930s.
-It's so simple and delicious it's no wonder it's stood the test of time.
+Chocolate Ripple Cake is an Australian dessert from the 1930s.
+It's so simple and delicious that it's no wonder it's endured the test of time.

 The best thing about Chocolate Ripple Cake is you can decorate it any way you like.
 I love the simplicity of fresh berries and grated chocolate.